minvws/nl-covid19-coronacheck-app-coordination/architecture/Solution Architecture VTR.md

 ### Apps cleanup

 * Test results are deleted after they have become invalid.
-Since technical it is difficult to delete items when the app is not running, the app will remove the data the first time the app starts after the data has expired.
+Since it is technically difficult to delete items when the app is not running, the app will remove the data the first time the app starts after the data has expired.

 ## App/Device Verification